bigspider/LedgerHQ.github.io/_posts/2021-01-07-ethereum-plugins.md

 </figure>
 </center>

-There are only a few plugins available at the time of this writing (`ERC20`, `Compound`, `Starkware`), but we hope to have plugins available for every major Ethereum smart contract in a near future: this depends on Ledger, but also on Ledger's community.
+There are only a few plugins available at the time of this writing ([`Paraswap`](https://github.com/LedgerHQ/app-plugin-paraswap)), but we hope to have plugins available for every major Ethereum smart contract in the near future: this depends on Ledger, but also on Ledger's community.
 By lowering the entry bar to adding smart contract support, we hope to get traction from smart contract programmers so they too, embrace the security of hardware wallets.

 ## Case overview: the Compound plugin